netdata/binary-packages/README.md

 The following changes will be made to the system:

-1. user `netdata` will be added
+1. user `netdata` will be added.
-2. group `netdata` will be added
+2. group `netdata` will be added.
-3. logrotate condiguration will be added at `/etc/logrotate.d/netdata`
+3. logrotate configuration will be added at `/etc/logrotate.d/netdata`.
-4. if the system is running with systemd, the file `/etc/systemd/system/netdata.service` will be created
+4. if the system is running `systemd`, the file `/etc/systemd/system/netdata.service` will be created.
 5. if the system is not running systemd, then depending on the distribution and version the file `/etc/init.d/netdata` will be added.
 This works for older Ubuntu, Debian, CentOS and for OpenRC based Gentoo systems.

 Other than the above, the system is not altered in any way.

 ### Statically linked

-All programs included in the archive are statically linked and do not depend on any system library.
-The operating system is expect to provide very basic tools, like `tar`, `gzip`, etc. They can be used even if the system is just a `busybox`.
-For example, they run on [CirrOS](https://launchpad.net/cirros).
+All programs included in the package are statically linked and do not depend on any system library.
+The operating system is expected to provide very basic tools, like `tar`, `gzip`, etc, so they can be used even if the system is just a `busybox`.
+For example, these packages run on [CirrOS](https://launchpad.net/cirros).

 You can use these binary files for installing netdata: